 - No App Presence at all (for example a New Company/Product): Evaluate PWA as a first option while recognizing that PWA is limited on iOS currently (No offline, No Push Notifications).
 Instead of Web + Native (iOS) +Native (Android) +Native (Windows 10), you can build only for Web + iOS.

 I would love to hear your views on this topic—have you implemented PWAs as yet?
-Pl. write to us at email@example.com to share your thoughts.
+Pl. write to me at firstname.lastname@example.org to share your thoughts.